 From South America comes the oddity known as the Buddha’s Belly plant because of the swollen lower part of the stem which is a water storage reservoir.
 The glossy lobed leaves of Jatropha Podagrica drop in winter but the bright coral red flowers are produced pretty much year round.
 Tender, so an indoor specimen, at least in winter.
 Enjoys a light position without too much direct sun.
 Well drained soil.
 24 to 36 in.
 Do not ingest.
-2 litre pot.
+1 litre decorative pot plus saucer.

 Last few available